NiklasTiede/NiklasTiede/README.md

 <h3 align="center">Hey there! <img src="assets/pikachu1.gif" width="50px"> </h3>

 <p align="justify">
   My name is Niklas and I am a chemist who really enjoys to dive into code.
-I discovered the world of coding just recently and now I'm, as you might be, swinging the virtual hammer on the never-ending quest for building things.
-I'm grateful for you guys work and this terrific community!
+I discovered the world of coding just recently and now I'm swinging, as you might be, the virtual hammer on the never-ending quest for building things.
+I'm grateful for the amazing work of you guys and this terrific community!
 And now... work, work! :hammer:
 </p>

 <!-- <a href="#"><img align="right" src="assets/link.gif" width="150" /></a> -->